monetaproject/blockauth/README.md

 }
 ```

 The current capacity for this method is 80 bytes, which is the __fuly__ utilized by the this implementation.
+Please note that the length of the final password stored is dependent upon the length of the display name stored and the OP_RETURN limit of the relevant blockchain.

-This restriction of 80 bytes applies to the Bitcoin, Litecoin, Dogecoin and DashPay blockchains.
-Other blockchains with less restrictions would allow for additional features.
+Some implementations have a 40 byte limit, which would mean even a name as short as John Doe would only be able to store 18 characters from their hashed password.

 -----

 #### Why do we require a UID and PWID?

 The hashed password that is stored on the blockchain uses the `UID` as part of the hashing process, so you can't have that saved in the same location as the encoded transaction, else its at risk of random brute-forcing on any encoded transactions found.
-The use of the DN-Key allows you to store the `UID` in the same place that a reference to the hashed password can be found.
+The use of the DNKey allows you to store the `UID` in the same place that a reference to the hashed password can be found.
 Although this makes the process of remembering your credentials much easier, replacing the `UID` and `PWID` with a simple username also exposses the link between the `UID` and password.

 We are working on a new version of the specification which will leave this attack vector less vulnerable.
 Your ideas on making this possible are welcomed and encouraged.